 Examiners evaluate your work for understanding of the relevant literature, the methods and techniques used, the results and conclusions obtained.
 The full criteria used are included in the Graduate Research Training Policy.

-The exam process, from submitting your thesis to being notified of your result, will usually take a minimum of four months.
+The exam process, from submitting your thesis to being notified of your examiners’ recommendations, will usually take a minimum of four months.
+The process and length of time will vary for each examination as examiners who are external to the University are involved.
+Some examiners need more time due to their other responsibilities and commitments.
+Regular follow-ups with supervisors and examiners are an integral part of the exam process to minimise delays.
 You will receive a result only when the Chair of Examiners has received and considered all reports.
+Once you receive your examination outcome, you will have a clearer idea of when you are likely to complete all degree requirements.
+The identity of your examiners will remain anonymous until you have been awarded a final 'pass’ grade.
 See below for a flow chart of the exam process.

 - Step 1